-- increased pulse

-- increased blood pressure

-- hypervigilance

-- anger

-- fast thinking

-- insomnia

-- fidgety movement
+· mild agitation increased pulse State-1 restlessness increased blood pressure Symptoms increased energy hypervigilance irritation anger fast thinking muscle tension anxiety insomnia fear fidgety movement excitement

 Now, let's increase the threat level again and see what happens.
 Let's say that the lion has picked out the perfect zebra to hunt.
 When she finally positions herself and takes off, the zebras also take off.
-Everyone in the situation, the lion and the zebras, are now operating in high stress (State-2) defined as maximum fight or flight arousal or maximum activation of the sympathetic nervous system.
+Everyone in the situation, the lion and the zebras, are now operating in high stress (State-2), defined as maximum fight or flight arousal or maximum activation of the sympathetic nervous system.
 This is a full survival level threat - the zebras run or fight or die.
-This is the realm of explosive energy, of adrenaline, a sprint for life, a panic attack level of fear or rage generated by the nervous system to help escape the threat.
+This is the realm of explosive energy, adrenaline, a sprint for life, a panic attack level of fear, or rage generated by the nervous system to help escape the threat.

-In the human context, war zone experiences generate such levels of threat, but so do car accidents, and events or family patterns in infancy where neglect or abuse are experienced.
+In the human context. war zone experiences generate such levels of threat, but so do car accidents and events or family patterns in infancy where neglect or abuse is experienced.
 This is due to the very low capacity children have for defending themselves.
-The dynamic that we are pointing to here is that the level of threat an organism experiences is dependent on that organism's abilities (i.e. speed, strength, intelligence) to successfully resolve that threat.
-Schauer refers to these abilities as an organism's "battlesomeness".
+The dynamic that we are pointing to here is that the level of threat an organism experiences is dependent on that organism's abilities (i.e., speed, strength, intelligence) to resolve that threat successfully.
+Schauer refers to these abilities as an organism's "battlesomeness" [9].
 What is threatening to an adult is going to be very different than what is threatening to a child.
-Parental support and protection are a child's primary defense, and if it is lacking, otherwise mild threats can generate State-2 reactions in children.
+Parental support and protection are a child's primary defense, and if it is lacking, otherwise mild threats can generate State-2 or stronger reactions in children.
 The physical and psychological reactions in this state include:

-- terror

-- rage

-- hypervetilation

-- sweating

-- very fast thoughts

-- panic

-- severe muscle contraction

-- sensations of heat

-- shaking
+State-2 • rage • hypervetilation • sweating • very fast thoughts • panic • severe muscle contraction • sensations of heat • shaking

-This nervous system state is relatively short lived.
+This nervous system state is relatively short-lived.
 It involves a high energy burst, a sprint versus a marathon.
-The lion will have gotten her prey or she will not have, but either way - the chase is over relatively quickly.
-That is why we draw it as a flat line versus States 0, 1, 3 and 4 which we draw as troughs because they are stable nervous system states that we have the capacity to exist in for years.
+The lion will have gotten her prey, or she will not have, but either way-the chase is over relatively quickly.
+That is why we draw it as a flat line versus States 0, 1, 3, and 4, which we draw as troughs because they are stable nervous system states that we have the capacity to exist in for years.